jquelas/hands_on_machine_learning/README.md

 pip install -r requirements.txt
 ```

-## Contributions
-Contributions are welcome!
-Feel free to fork the repository and submit pull requests for additional chapters or improvements.

 ## License
 This project follows the book's licensing guidelines.
 The code is intended for educational purposes.